noflo/noflo-assembly/Readme.md

 ### Merging

-One parallel processing of a job is finished, forked messages should be merged back.
+Once parallel processing of a job is finished, forked messages should be merged back.
 The `merge()` function is here to help with it:

 ```javascript
 import { merge } from 'noflo-assembly';